-The major risk factor for the development of bronchial carcinoma is smoking.
-95 % of cancer patients are smokers or former smokers.
-The inhalation of carcinogens such as benzopyrene and tar, which are contained in cigarettes, results in mutations of the DNA.
+The major risk factor for bronchial carcinoma is smoking; 95% of cancer patients are smokers or former smokers.
+The inhalation of carcinogens such as benzopyrene and tar, which are contained in cigarettes, results in DNA mutations.

-There is a direct correlation between the number of consumed cigarettes and the mortality of lung cancer.
+There is a direct correlation between the number of consumed cigarettes and mortality from lung cancer.
 The risk is estimated in pack years.
-A pack-year is the year, where a patient smoked a pack of cigarettes daily (about 20 pieces).
-At 40 pack-years, the risk of dying from bronchial carcinoma increases 60 to 70 times as compared to a non-smoker.
+A pack-year is the year in which a patient smoked a pack of cigarettes daily (about 20 pieces).
+If a patient smokes two packs of cigarettes daily for 40 years, he has accumulated 80 pack years.
+At 40 pack-years, the risk of dying from bronchial carcinoma is 60 to 70 times higher than that of a non-smoker.
 The risk decreases continuously when the patient stops smoking.

-Significant rare causes of lung carcinoma are exposure to asbestos and radon in houses, polycyclic hydrocarbons, nickel, chromates, and inorganic arsenic compounds.
-Also, lung scarring (for example after tuberculosis or silicosis) may be the origin of carcinoma.
+Significant, but rare, causes of lung carcinoma are exposure to asbestos, radon, polycyclic hydrocarbons, nickel, chromates, and inorganic arsenic compounds.
+Also, lung scarring (for example after tuberculosis or silicosis) may lead to carcinoma.

 Bronchial carcinomas are of monoclonal origin.
-This means that a single cell is formed by several mutation steps to a tumor cell and multiplies unhindered by proliferation.
+This means that a single cell mutates to a tumor cell and multiplies.
 The mutations are activated by dominant oncogenes or inactivated by tumor suppressor genes.

-The dominant oncogenes need only a mutation of one allele.
-For example, point mutations of the K-ras gene or oncogenes of the myc-family are present by the bronchial carcinoma.
+The dominant oncogenes need a mutation of only one allele.
+For example, point mutations of the K-ras gene or oncogenes of the myc family are present by the bronchial carcinoma.
 Both alleles have to be inactivated at tumor suppressor genes so that the mutation becomes effective.
-The most frequent mutations are mutations of the gene p53 and rb.
-If an allele of a tumor suppressor already mutated in the germline, the bronchial carcinoma may have a family disposition.
+The most frequent mutations are mutations of the gene p53 and RB.
+If a tumor suppressor allele already mutated in the germline, bronchial carcinoma may have a familial disposition.

 A significant feature of malignant cells of bronchial carcinomas is the expression of nicotine receptors.
 If nicotine binds onto a cancer cell, it inhibits apoptosis and promotes growth.
 Therefore, nicotine abstinence is an essential part of the therapy.
-Nevertheless, about 50 % of the patients with newly diagnosed lung carcinoma keep smoking.
+Nevertheless, about 50% of patients with newly diagnosed lung carcinoma keep smoking.